ISISComputingGroup/ibex_developers_manual/To-do-list-for-ICE-dilution-fridge-IOC-for-testing-on-actual-device.md

 - ask about what is cmode and scan related to temp setpoint in lakeshore.
 Ask if cmode can be float
 - establish what is the exact command the device replies with when you want to get the mimic valve values.
 - ask what the unit for the mimic pressures and proportional valves is exactly.
+- ask what the INFO? string is and how it is terminated